Ruwaa-Ib/BAM_Parser/README.md

 samtools view parsed/Split_N.bam | wc -l

 ```
+When viewd, some records still contan introns 'N' in the CIGAR string!
+A new python/bash script is needed for the splitting.

 #### b) Purpose 2: getting the records that made improper alignment (F)
 ```bash